turbulenz/webgl_benchmark/README.rst

 About
 =====
-The goal of `Polycraft.gl <http://polycraft.gl>`_ is to provide a game benchmark that demonstrates the use of WebGL for gaming in the browser.
+The goal of Polycraft.gl_ is to provide a game benchmark that demonstrates the use of WebGL for gaming in the browser.
 Unlike other benchmarks that focus on testing a specific API, the benchmark is designed to use a range of WebGL APIs used in gaming, making it more representative of a game created with web technologies.

-Polycraft.gl (the benchmark) uses the game `Polycraft <http://polycraftgame.com/>`_,  a 3D real-time base building and tower defense game targetting platforms capable of supporting HTML5 technologies such as WebGL, Web Audio and Websockets, to provide the real-world content of textures, shaders and rendering method.
-The Polycraft game has been developed by `Wonderstruck Games <http://wonderstruckgames.com/>`_, the in-house game development team at `Turbulenz <http://biz.turbulenz.com>`_, using the open source `Turbulenz Engine <https://github.com/turbulenz/turbulenz_engine>`_ and is available to play on `GA.ME <https://ga.me>`_.
+Polycraft.gl (the benchmark) uses the game Polycraft_,  a 3D real-time base building and tower defense game targetting platforms capable of supporting HTML5 technologies such as WebGL, Web Audio and Websockets, to provide the real-world content of textures, shaders and rendering method.
+The Polycraft game has been developed by `Wonderstruck Games`_, the in-house game development team at Turbulenz_, using the open source `Turbulenz Engine`_ and is available to play on `GA.ME`_.
 The experienced team at Wonderstruck/Turbulenz, whom collectively have worked on numerous console/PC titles at companies such as Lionhead, Criterion and EA have developed the benchmark as method of measuring the capabilities of browsers and hardware to deliver Polycraft and other games to a range of hardware such as mobiles, tablets, laptops and desktops.

 The benchmark is built upon the open source Turbulenz Engine and the source code is available from the webgl_benchmark_ Github project, allowing the community to understand the methodology behind the benchmark and contribute to the development of the project.
 Turbulenz are the maintainers the project to keep it compatible with changes/additions to browsers and future hardware.